 The candied nuts will last for 2 or more weeks and are best stored at room temperature, not in the fridge.

-😍 More Easy Recipes With Nuts
+😍 More Easy Holiday Recipes

 - Rocky Road Chocolate